 In March 2013 she participated in a pilot project led by Peace Partners bringing together Quebec and First Nations artists for a week of collaborative songwriting and cultural exchange.
 During this project Kyra was introduced to producer Dany Placard with whom she co-produced her fourth album, Passage, in 2015, with the support of the Québec Arts Council.

 Kyra uses music as a tool for healing, cultural exchange and personal and social transformation.
-After a hugely successful crowdfunding campaign, she has begun work on her fifth album, to be released in spring 2018.
+After a hugely successful crowdfunding campaign, she has begun work on her fifth album, Standing Still, released in spring 2018.
 She is also in the developing stages of a collaborative songwriting project incorporating ancestral languages, with the support of the Canada Arts Council.
 In parallel, she has begun offering her services as a mentor and a transformational creativity coach.